Lisa-ann Gershwin

-Lisa-ann Gershwin, also known as Lisa Gershwin, is a biologist based in Launceston, Tasmania, who has described over 200 species of jellyfish, and written and co-authored several non-fiction books about Cnidaria (jellyfish and allies) including Stung!
+Lisa-ann Gershwin, also known as Lisa Gershwin, is an American-Australian biologist based in Launceston, Tasmania, who has described over 200 species of jellyfish, and written and co-authored several non-fiction books about Cnidaria (jellyfish and allies) including Stung!
 (2013) and Jellyfish – A Natural History (2016).
 She provides independent advice related to jellyfish worldwide to the media, online and via The Jellyfish App.
-She was a candidate in the 2021 Tasmanian state election running as an independent in the electorate of Clark.
+She was an unsuccessful candidate in the 2021 Tasmanian state election running as an independent in the electorate of Clark.

 Education

 Born in Los Angeles, California, Gershwin began studying jellyfish in 1992.

-In 1993 she received an Associate of Arts degree in Biology from Los Angeles Pierce College.
+In 1993, she received an Associate of Arts degree in Biology from Los Angeles Pierce College.

-In 1997 Gershwin was awarded a Bachelor of Science in Marine Biology from California State University Northridge.
+In 1997, Gershwin was awarded a Bachelor of Science in Marine Biology from California State University Northridge.

 She was a Fulbright Fellow in 1998–1999.

 Gershwin earned a Ph.D. in Integrative Biology from the University of California Berkeley in 2003 and completed a second Ph.D. in Marine Biology at James Cook University in 2005.

 Career

-Gershwin has worked with and for a range of scientific organisations, including CSIRO.
+Gershwin has worked with and for a range of scientific organisations, including CSIRO from circa 2012 to early 2019.

 She developed a system to predict blooms of the hazardous Irukandji jellyfish in north Queensland.
 She led a team that discovered that the blooms coincide with the blooming of salps, and that these were prompted by upwelling after the dying down of trade winds.
 In December 2017 Gershwin's team refined a model for the early warning forecasting systems for irukandjis, with water testing off Cairns' northern beaches.

-She has described several poisonous jellyfish—nine species of irukandji, including the Queensland species Malo kingi and Malo maxima, and the giant irukandji species Keesingia gigas from Western Australia, which was discovered without tentacles.
+She has described several venomous jellyfish—nine species of irukandji, including the Queensland species Malo kingi and Malo maxima, and the giant irukandji species Keesingia gigas from Western Australia, which was discovered without tentacles.

 Gershwin was one of the co-describers of the unusual jellyfish Bazinga rieki, which is the sole member of the new family Bazingidae and partly named for the colloquialism uttered by Dr. Sheldon Cooper in the TV program The Big Bang Theory.
 In early 2014, a giant "snotty" jellyfish some 1.5m in diameter was discovered at a beach in Howden, south of Hobart.
 Studied by Gershwin currently, it is due to be described in a future paper.
+In 2015, Gershwin was preparing to name three undescribed species with input from visitors to the celebrations for CSIRO's new research vessel.